psarando/OCReMix-ReTagger/README.md

 Retags default OC ReMix mp3 files, swapping the Title and Subtitle tags, and the Album and Grouping tags.

-Also adds a Sort Album tag (TSOA) for Final Fantasy II - XIV Albums, and translates 'Nobuo Uematsu' in the Composer tag to Japanese (it's one of the few I can read).
+Also adds a Sort Album tag (TSOA) for Final Fantasy II - XIV Albums, and updates 'Nobuo Uematsu' in the Composer tag adding a Japanese translation (it's one of the few I can read).

 ### OCR's default ID3v2.3 tag format